 Previous research is consistent with a relational account of JOL reactivity.
-For example, Maxwell and Huff (2022) showed that positive reactivity on forward pairs readily extended to backward pairs.
-Unlike forward pairs, intrinsic relatedness cues for backward pairs are generally unavailable at test and, furthermore, the cue item is a poor predictor of the target (i.e., card – credit at encoding vs. card – ? at test; see Koriat & Bjork, 2005).
-Similarly, Maxwell & Huff (in press) replicated these findings on backward pairs while also demonstrating that reactivity on backward pairs additionally occurs in the absence of a forward pair comparison as well as in pure lists containing no unrelated pairs.
-Finally, Halamish and Undorf (2023) found that while identical cue-target pairs incur similar benefits as related pairs, JOLs also improved relatedness judgments of related cue-target pairs (i.e., judging whether a previously presented cue had been paired with a related or unrelated target), providing further evidence that JOLs differentially affect processing of related cue-target relations.
-Considered alongside the present study, pattern emerges in which JOLs consistently benefit cued recall of related pairs, regardless of pair direction or type of association.
-Thus, positive reactivity on related pairs reflects a relational encoding process, though further research is needed to test the degree to which associations and cue-strengthening contribute to reactivity.
+For example, Maxwell and Huff (2022) showed that positive reactivity on forward pairs readily extended backward associates when cued-recall testing was used.
+Unlike forward associates, intrinsic relatedness cues for backward associates are generally unavailable at test and, furthermore, the cue item is a poor predictor of the target (i.e., card – credit at encoding vs. card – ? at test; see Koriat & Bjork, 2005).
+Similarly, Maxwell and Huff (2023) replicated these findings on backward associates while also demonstrating that reactivity on this pair type additionally occurs in the absence of a forward associated comparison as well as in pure lists containing no unrelated pairs.
+Finally, Halamish and Undorf (2023) found that while identical cue-target pairs incur similar benefits as related pairs, JOLs also improved relatedness judgments of related cue-target pairs (i.e., judging whether a previously presented cue had been paired with a related or unrelated target), providing further evidence that JOLs differentially affect processing of related cue-target pairs.
+Considered alongside the present study, a pattern emerges in which JOLs consistently benefit cued recall of related pairs, regardless of pair direction or type of association.
+Thus, positive reactivity on related pairs reflects a relational encoding process, though further research is needed to test the degree to which associations and cue-strengthening separately contribute to reactivity.

 Recognition Testing and Unrelated Pairs

 While the primary goal of this study was to test the cue-strengthening and relational accounts of reactivity, our use of cued-recall and recognition testing additionally allowed us to assess potential differences in reactivity based on test type.
 We initially elected to use recognition testing in Experiments 2, as Myers et al. (2020) demonstrated that reactivity patterns observed with cued-recall testing extended to this test type.
-However, in Experiment 2, we observed a divergent pattern of reactivity, such that in addition to benefitted forward and mediated associates, making JOLs also benefited recognition of unrelated pairs.
+However, in Experiment 2, we observed a divergent pattern of reactivity, such that in addition to benefitting forward and mediated associates, making JOLs also benefited recognition of unrelated pairs.
 Experiments 3 and 4 tested the reliability of this pattern, with each replicating this finding.
 Thus, contrary to Myers et al., who reported positive reactivity on related but not unrelated pairs when recognition testing was used, making JOLs benefited all pair types when recognition testing was used.
 Importantly, the classic reactivity pattern reported in the literature (i.e., positive reactivity on related pairs, no reactivity on unrelated pairs) was observed in Experiment 1 when cued-recall testing was used.
 Thus, these discrepancies in reactivity based on test type likely reflect differences in cues that benefit recollection versus recognition memory.